Budd Rail Diesel Car: United States

 For several railroads the RDCs, because of their low overall cost and operational flexibility, were the last passenger trains in operation.
 Examples include the Duluth, Missabe, and Iron Range Railway, the Duluth, South Shore and Atlantic Railway, the Lehigh Valley Railroad, and the Northwestern Pacific Railroad, where RDC service survived until the formation of Amtrak in 1971.

 Many RDCs remained in service throughout the 1970s and 1980s.
 Amtrak acquired 24 (including three from the Roger Williams), mostly for use in Connecticut.
 The Massachusetts Bay Transportation Authority (MBTA) acquired the B&M's fleet and continued operating them until 1985.
 The Alaska Railroad acquired five RDCs, three from SEPTA and two from Amtrak between 1984 and 1986.
 These were all sold or out of service by 2009.
 Trinity Railway Express acquired thirteen RDCs from Via Rail in 1993 for use on commuter service between Dallas and Fort Worth, Texas.
 The Denton County Transportation Authority leased several for A-train service pending the arrival of new Stadler GTW 2/6s diesel multiple units.

 Despite their advanced age, a market for Budd RDCs has continued.
 Oregonian transit authority TriMet purchased and refurbished two RDCs in 2009 to provide backup for its commuter rail service, WES, following reliability issues with the primary DMUs for that service, which had been purpose-built by Colorado Railcar.
 In 2017, a Vermont company, AllEarth Rail, bought twelve 1959 Budd cars from Dallas Area Rapid Transit for $5 million.
 The cars had previously been owned by Via Rail Canada, which also bid on the lot.
 AllEarth said it planned to use the cars for commuter rail service in Vermont, possibly starting with a Burlington-to-Montpelier route.
-TriMet subsequently purchased two of these cars from AllEarth later the same year, in addition to its existing two, and stated they would enter WES service in 2021.
+TriMet subsequently purchased two of these cars from AllEarth later the same year, in addition to its existing two, instead of acquiring new Nippon Sharyo DMU trains.
+TriMet stated the Ex-AllEarth RDCs would enter revenue service on the WES in 2021; however, those plans were postponed indefinitely in view of a COVID-19 pandemic-related ridership decline.